 One sign of customary size for identification of the occupant and address of any dwelling;

-Such multiple signs for sale, administration and directional purposes during development as are approved by Declarant;
+Such multiple signs for sale, administration and directional purposes as are approved by Association;

 Such signs as may be necessary to advise of rules and regulations or to caution or warn of danger; and

-Such signs as may be required by law.
+Such signs as may be required by law or as may be permitted in the rules and regulations.

 There shall not be used or displayed on any lot or structure any signs except those mentioned above or any banners, streamers, flags, lights or other devices calculated to attract attention in aid of sale or rental.
 All permitted signs must be professionally painted, lettered and constructed.